Want the lowdown on technology and events? In your inbox, every week.

 The skill in producing a great hybrid event is in understanding what your objectives are.
 Whilst hybrid events may puzzle, they may also dazzle.
 They look new and exciting.
 But ultimately hybrid events are an industrial strength vehicle for you to draw on to help your organisation achieve its objectives.
 Not only can you bring in-person and virtual delegates together, but you can also do so in any of the three flavours we have outlined.
 You have choice when it comes to working out what level of interaction is needed.
 It is worth remembering that the interaction levels can be different for your programmes and for your hubs.

-When it comes to hybrid events there are no set of rules to follow or adhere to.
+When it comes to there are no set of rules to follow or adhere to.
 You are free to make your own choices.
 Just keep in mind the objectives that need to be achieved and you will be well on your way to maximising the ROI of your events.

 Enjoyed reading this post?
 We have plenty of COVID-19 related resources on our blog which event planners may find useful right now.
 You can also sign up to our weekly newsletter for tips, updates and research reports on all the latest event trends.